1 Understanding Science

 By the end of this chapter, students should be able to:

-• Contrast versus observations, and versus observations.
+- Contrast objective versus subjective observations, and quantitative versus qualitative observations.

-• Contrast the methods used by Aristotle and Galileo to describe the natural environment.
+- Contrast the methods used by Aristotle and Galileo to describe the natural environment.

-• Explain why studying geology is important.
+- Explain why studying geology is important.

-• Describe the steps involved in a reputable scientific study.
+- Describe the steps involved in a reputable scientific study.

-• Explain rhetorical arguments used by science deniers.
+- Explain rhetorical arguments used by science deniers.

 1.1 What is Science?

 Scientists seek to understand the fundamental principles that explain natural patterns and processes.
 Science is more than just a body of knowledge, science provides a means to evaluate and create new knowledge without bias.
-Scientists use evidence over evidence, to reach sound and logical conclusions.
+Scientists use objective evidence over subjective evidence, to reach sound and logical conclusions.

 Science is also a social process.
 Scientists share their ideas with peers at conferences, seeking guidance and feedback.
 Research papers and data submitted for publication are rigorously reviewed by qualified peers, scientists who are experts in the same field.
 The scientific review process aims to weed out misinformation, invalid research results, and wild speculation.
 Thus, it is slow, cautious, and conservative.
-Scientists tend to wait until a is supported by overwhelming amount of evidence from many independent researchers before accepting it as scientific .
+Scientists tend to wait until a hypothesis is supported by overwhelming amount of evidence from many independent researchers before accepting it as scientific theory.

 Take this quiz to check your comprehension of this section.